The Smart Construction Challenge competition is offered by:

 Therefore, it will be a requirement for entrants to join the Challenge Working Group, participate in a regular conference call, and work with partners and competitors to define the Use Case’s technological features.

-More details will be provided on conference calls and during the hackathons, and other channels that will be agreed upon on the calls.
-A dedicated Slack channel will also be stablished by TIoTA and made available to the applicants.
+More details are provided on conference calls and during the hackathons, and other channels that will be agreed upon on the calls.

-Three winning teams will be selected.
-Each winner will be invited to a real pilot project at a construction site provided by one of the sponsors.25’000 euros award money will be awarded to each winning team in order to fund the pilot project.
+Future winners will be invited to a real pilot project at a construction site provided by one of the sponsors.
+25,000 Euros award money will be awarded to each winning team to fund the pilot project.

 The winning entries will be written up in a public report by MachNation that is publicized by MachNation, TIoTA and the Industrial Internet Consortium.